PratyushTripathy/pyrsgis/README.md

 # Python-for-Remote-Sensing-and-GIS
 PyRSGIS is a powerful module to read, manipulate and export geo-rasters.
 The module is built on the GDAL library, and is very efficient for various geospatial analysis.
-Please do not use this software for commercial purpose without my explicit permission.
+Please do not use this package for commercial purpose without my explicit permission.
 Researchers/ academicians are welcomed for feedback and technical support.

 DOI: https://doi.org/10.5281/zenodo.2552934